There are no costs associated with being a member of the network.

-No. The network does not guarantee services, but does request that members diligently and thoroughly consider all network referrals for legal representation.
+No. The network does not guarantee that a client will receive services, but we do request that members diligently and thoroughly consider all network referrals for legal advice or representation.
 We understand that not every case is ripe for legal representation and must be evaluated on an individual basis.

 How does the network work?

 What happens if we can’t accept a case?

 If you are unable to accept a case and this is communicated to the Navigator, the Navigator will review the intake and determine if another member can assist the survivor.
 If there is no other suitable referral, the Navigator shall provide the survivor with out-of-network services that they may contact on their own.